vyshnavi-adusumelli/FinBot/README.md

 ```
   python code/bot.py
 ```
+If you get the error `ModuleNotFoundError: No module named 'code.user'; 'code' is not a package`, add the absolute path to the main project folder to python path `export PYTHONPATH="${PYTHONPATH}:/path/to/your/project/"` and try again.
+(You'll have to re-add if you close the terminal or add to the environment variables.)

+You can also change the code `from code.user import User` to `from user import User` on line 16 of bot.py.
+The former is for pylint compatablity.

 11. A successful run will generate a message on your terminal that says "TeleBot: Started polling."
 12. Post this, navigate to your bot on Telegram, enter the "/start" or "/menu" command, and you are all set to track your expenses!